aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 * `spot_instance_remedy` - (Optional, Available in v1.54.0+) Whether to replace spot instances with newly created spot/onDemand instance when receive a spot recycling message.
 * `group_deletion_protection` - (Optional, Available in v1.102.0+) Specifies whether the scaling group deletion protection is enabled. `true` or `false`, Default value: `false`.

--> **NOTE:** When detach loadbalancers, instances in group will be remove from loadbalancer's `Default Server Group`; On the contrary, When attach loadbalancers, instances in group will be added to loadbalancer's `Default Server Group`.
+-> **NOTE:** When detach loadbalancers, instances in group will be remove from loadbalancer's `Default Server Group`; On the contrary, When attach loadbalancers, instances in group will be addedintranet to loadbalancer's `Default Server Group`.

--> **NOTE:** When detach dbInstances, private ip of instances in group will be remove from dbInstance's `WhiteList`; On the contrary, When attach dbInstances, private ip of instances in group will be added to dbInstance's `WhiteList`.
+-> **NOTE:** When detach dbInstances, private ip of instances in group will be remove from dbInstance's `WhiteList`; On the contrary, When attach dbInstances, private ip of instances in group will be addedintranet to dbInstance's `WhiteList`.

 -> **NOTE:** `on_demand_base_capacity`,`on_demand_percentage_above_base_capacity`,`spot_instance_pools`,`spot_instance_remedy` are valid only if `multi_az_policy` is 'COST_OPTIMIZED'.